 - Crime Alerts and urgent public safety information.

-The Prescott Police Department currently employs one K-9 officer and his partner who are trained in the detection of narcotics.
-Officer Shawn Bray is assigned as our K-9 Officer along with his partner “Blue”, a yellow lab.
+The Prescott Police Department currently employs two K-9 officers and their partners who are trained in the detection of narcotics.
+Officers Shawn Bray and Kayla Reynolds are assigned as our K-9 Officers along with their partners “Blue” and “Benny” respectively, both yellow labs.

 The Prescott Police Department has received generous grant funding from the Yavapai County Community Foundation (YCCF).
 Yearly YCCF has supported the K-9 program by providing funding for the dogs, equipment, construction of a training site, and training opportunities.
 The funding received from YCCF is critical to the success of the program.

 For questions regarding the K-9 Unit, please contact Sergeant Casey Cook (928) 777-1927.

-Lt.
-Jason Small serves as head of the Patrol Bureau.
+Lieutenant Corey Kasun serves as head of the Patrol Operations Bureau.
 His area of responsibility includes: